dnsghd49/iwannalogsomething/README.md

 ## Description

-This command line application is a employee manager using mysql database.
+This command line application is an employee manager using MySQL database.
 The user can use the prompts to manage employees.

 ## Table of Contents